-The McAuley Hub is a welcoming space with staff who can provide extra support for students.
+The McAuley Hub, located in Horizons Level 1, is a welcoming space, with staff who can provide extra support for students.
 All students are different with different strengths, interests and needs, and the McAuley Hub can cater for these.

 If required, students can work in a small group to gain assistance with their learning.
 This may include support of learning or developing more advanced study skills.
-Classroom teachers can book students into The Hub who require extra assistance.
+Classroom teachers may choose to book students into The Hub who require extra assistance.

 Students can also use this location for 'Time-out' based on their needs, for instance, on occasions when students are feeling anxious or overwhelmed.